Free Consultations | Available 24 / 7

 Mental illness sometimes contributes to violent crimes

-Posted on November 24, 2018 in Violent crimes
+Posted on November 24, 2018 in Violent Crimes

 Many people automatically think that people who have violent tendencies are just acting out.
 What many people don't realize is that there are sometimes mental health conditions that cause the person to act in this manner.
 It is easy to think that someone who just stabbed or shot someone should be locked away in prison for life, but this doesn't address the underlying problem.